Azure/azure-sdk-for-net/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents/README.md

 # Authentication events trigger for Azure Functions client library for .NET

-The authentication events trigger for Azure Functions allows you to implement a custom extension to handle Azure Active Directory (Azure AD) authentication events.
-The authentication events trigger handles all the backend processing for incoming HTTP requests for Azure AD authentication events and provides the developer with:
+The authentication events trigger for Azure Functions allows you to implement a custom extension to handle Microsoft Entra authentication events.
+The authentication events trigger handles all the backend processing for incoming HTTP requests for Microsoft Entra authentication events and provides the developer with:

 - Token validation for securing the API call
 - Object model, typing, and IDE intellisense